-- 1. Represent the different forms of coordinate system in complex plane and characteristics of linear systems by Eigenvalues and Eigenvectors. - 2.
-Analyze various types of functions and their differentiation techniques involved in engineering fields. - 3.
-Implement different methods of integration used in engineering problems. - 4.
+- 1. Apply the principles of coordinate systems in the complex plane and characteristics of linear systems by Eigenvalues and Eigenvectors. - 2.
+Analyse various types of functions and their differentiation techniques involved in engineering fields. - 3.
+Apply different methods of integration to solve the engineering problems - 4.
 Execute the suitable integration technique to calculate the area and volume of different surfaces. - 5.
 Apply the concept of analytic function to estimate the integral in complex plane.